Stability of Correction Procedure via Reconstruction With Summation-by-Parts Operators for Burgers' Equation Using a Polynomial Chaos Approach: Numerical tests

-this method was shown to be strongly stable for semibounded operators $L$ under certain time step restriction, \cite{tadmor2002semidiscrete,ranocha2016time}.
-Note that stable discretisations in space correspond to such semibounded operators.\\ For comparison, we apply also the SBP FD method of Pettersson et al. .
-They offered a matlab code very well prepared in \cite{pettersson2015polynomial}.
+For comparison, we apply also the SBP FD method of Pettersson et al..
+They offered a Matlab code very well prepared in \cite{pettersson2015polynomial}.
 In this code, the classical RK4 method is used for time integration.